pestphp/docs/mocking.md

 // ...
 ```

-To specify the minimum number of method calls to Mockery, we can use the `atLeast()` method.
+To specify a minimum number of times a method should be called, we may use the `atLeast()` method.

 ```php
 $mock->shouldReceive('delete')->atLeast()->times(3);
 ```

-The `atMost()` method in Mockery allows us to indicate the upper limit of how many times a method can be called.
+Mockery's `atMost()` method allows us to specify the maximum number of times a method can be called.

 ```php
 $mock->shouldReceive('delete')->atMost()->times(3);